A Trilogy of The Story of God and Man

 Origin of the term “fully man and fully God”

 In the fourth century, the Catholic church (initially, Apollinaris of Laodicea) borrowed a Greek philosophical (Stoicism) term in the attempts to understand and come up with a description of the essence of Christ’s incarnation.
 But just because one has difficulty understanding the truth of a doctrine of God, it does not give them the right to make theoretical assumptions as policy.
 Nevertheless, this is precisely what they did.
 (Those who shout the loudest are the ones more likely to be heard, and not because they are necessarily right).
-Consequently, the term “hypostatic union” was adopted, and the phrase “fully man (human) and fully God (deity)” was born.
+Consequently, the term “hypostatic union” was invented and adopted, and the phrase “fully man (human) and fully God (deity)” was born.
 I will answer this difficulty of theirs later.

 Is Jesus “Fully Man and Fully God” According to Reason?

 Here is a full cup of Cappuccino coffee.
 If it was half full, the other half would consist of air.
 Reason dictates that if the cup is full of coffee, then it would be void of anything else.
 Consequently, if it is full of air it would be deemed empty of coffee.
 However, it cannot be filled with coffee and air.
 For the statement of it being so would be a contradiction, making it an absurdity.
-And this example goes for anything in the natural and spiritual.
+And this principle goes for anything in the natural and spiritual.

 The teaching that the body of Christ is fully man through Mary and fully God through the Holy Spirit is not reasonable in the common sense of the word.
 For that would make Him only half human and half God in body at best.